-A completely awakened buddhi is when mind (Manas) is silent and not involved with external senses (instead mind lies with the soul in this state).
+Completely awakened buddhi is when the mind (Manas) is silent and not involved with external senses (instead mind lies with the soul in this state).

-Ahamkar is the 3rd substance of Chitta which born out from buddhi’s decision on raw data.
-It creates ‘I’ sense in the mind, hence awareness binds up to limited thing only.
+Ahamkara is the 3rd substance of Chitta which born out from buddhi’s decision on raw data.
+It creates ‘I’ sense in the mind, hence our awareness binds up to limited thing only.

-Chitta is the complete set of consciousness which born out with soul & ends up on Ahamkar.
-It let us enter thought through senses (Manas), process on thought (Buddhi) & finally generate an ‘I’ sense according to our buddhi.
+Chitta is the complete set of consciousness which born out with soul & ends up on Ahamkara.
+It let ‘a thought’ enter in Manas through senses, process on thought (Buddhi) & finally generate an ‘I’ sense (Ahamkara) according to our buddhi.

 Thank you so much sir… सर वासना क्या है और इसके कितने प्रकार हैं……